colin-olito/SA-Hermaphrodites-wDemography/README.md

 	- scaleUnits: Units of original plot y-axes.
 	- scaleAxis: Scale in original units for y-axes
 	- pptInches: Scale in inches
+- Files with the raw raw measurements of the figures in Lee et al. (2016) are available on Dryad/Zenodo under the name `inv6_measurements.pptx` (also as .odp, .pdf), or upon request from the authors.

 Executables
 - `run-Simulations.R`: Exectuable functions to run simulations; calls functions/objects defined in `functions-MatModels.R`, `functions-Simulations.R`, `loadData-Compadre.R`, and `inv6-selection-coefficients.R`).